blacitea/eventfill/README.md

 If you wish to update the client after initial setup, run `git submodule update --remote --merge`

 ## Features
-* Browse all events, or by location/type
+* Browse all events, or filter by location/type
-* Browse all talents, or by location/type
+* Browse all talents, or filter by location/type
 * Create and update your own events and/or talent profiles
 * Messaging system, including automatic messages to attendees and scheduled talents if event is cancelled
 * Ability to invite talents to your own events
+* Register to attend an event
 * Quick view of your own events, scheduled gigs, and events you are attending
 * Accept or reject invitations to appear at events